NumberSigmaTafKsee/AudioLAB/README.md

 * Thus, I do not know what circuit he made this for
 * However, it has potential to use it for the experiments

+# The AmpClipperCircuit only have some significance to Druidery
+* The normal society will not care much about the observation of non-linear memory